PDesire/project-meli-soundmod-app-deprecated-/README.md

 * Here is a little buglist of the app:
 * Crashing layout on Tablets,
 * Misrenderings on LG Phones and Tablets,
-* Inefficient coded and hardcoded strings included which needs to be fixed,
+* Inefficient code which needs to be fixed,
 * Translations to other languages,
-* Renaming of app because name of Soundmod has been changed,

 # How to compile the app